DariuszDepta/bsc-mbo-six-sigma/README.md

 # (no title yet)

+## Introduction

+This article is based on core concepts I originally developed with the intention of exploring them in a doctoral dissertation, which, while never formally undertaken, laid the groundwork for the insights shared here.

+The planned research was intended to focus on integrating the Balanced Scorecard (BSC), Management by Objectives (MBO), and Six Sigma methodologies into a cohesive approach, aiming to enable companies to achieve high efficiency and strategic alignment.

+By combining these three powerful tools, my planned doctoral work aimed to demonstrate how organizations could simultaneously improve quality, align goals, foster accountability, and benefit from an ever-growing and learning workforce.

+Today, however, instead of writing and reading doctoral dissertations, one can simply ask ChatGPT.

+A sample Q&A session is presented below.

 ## What is BSC?

 The Balanced Scorecard (BSC) is a strategic management tool that helps organizations translate their vision and strategy